-7. SAFETY AND RELATED REQUIREMENTS WHILE ON CN PROPERTY
+8. SAFETY AND RELATED REQUIREMENTS WHILE ON CN PROPERTY

-- .1 The underlying principle with which you must comply while working on Canadian National ("CN") Property is: - .1 "Expect the movement of a train, engine, rail car or track unit at any time, on any track, in either direction.
-Protect yourself and others from the movement of trains, engines, railcars and track units and do not expect them to stop." - .2 Railway personnel will protect or escort the personnel when working where it is impossible to safely escape more than 4 metres from the nearest rail in restrictive areas.
+.1 The underlying principle with which you must comply while working on Canadian National ("CN") property is:

+.1 "Expect the movement of a train, engine, rail car, or track unit at any time on any track in either direction.
+Protect yourself and others from the movement of trains, engines, railcars, and track units and do not expect them to stop."

+- .2 Railway personnel will protect or escort the personnel when working where it is impossible to safely escape more than 4 metres (approximately 12 feet) from the nearest rail in restrictive areas.
 Factors such as train speed, sightlines, noise, weather, bridges, tunnels, rockcuts, etc., must be taken into account.
-Railway personnel and Non-CN personnel are to discuss specifics of the work contemplated.
-Railway personnel is responsible for deciding if the work requires track protection.

-.3 Instructions

-- .1 Before entering upon CN right-of-way, the Contractor must have all documentation properly executed and available for review by CN personnel at the working site. (i.e. Permits, Licenses, Contract Documents, Contractor Safety Approved Sticker and/or Waivers). - .2 Job briefings must be held at every work site to review the contents of these guidelines and any unique conditions at the site relating to safety. - .3 Unless explicitly permitted by CN, no equipment or vehicle may enter upon the operated right-of-way. - .4 Unless explicitly permitted by CN, no work shall take place within 8 metres, or approximately 25 feet, of the nearest rail except in the presence of a CN Protecting Foreman.
-The Protecting Foreman is concerned only with the safe movement of trains and will not be responsible for the safety of the Contractor, the Contractor's personnel or the Contractor's equipment. - .5 Equipment operating within 8 metres, or approximately 25 feet, of the nearest rail must come to a complete stop prior to the passage of engines, railcars, or track units and remain stopped until authorization has been received by the Protecting Foreman. - .6 No vehicles or heavy equipment are to be situated or moved into the immediate track area within 5 metres, or 15 feet, from the nearest rail when a train is passing unless specifically permitted. - .7 Upon the passage of a train, Contractor's personnel shall stand no closer than 6 metres, or 20 feet, from any switch stand and, if possible, on the opposite side of the track. - .8 Contractor's personnel shall not crawl under, climb over or pass through standing railway equipment. - .9 Contractor's personnel shall not cross a track within 8 metres, or approximately 25 feet, of standing railway equipment. - .10 CN has many power and/or communication cables buried within the CN right-of-way.
-The Contractor shall be sure of their location before making any excavation, driving stakes. or otherwise penetrating the ground surface.
+Railway personnel and non-CN personnel are to discuss specifics of the work contemplated.
+Railway personnel is responsible for deciding if the work requires track protection. - .3 Instructions - .1 Before entering upon CN right-of-way, the Contractor must have all documentation properly executed and available for review by CN personnel at the working site, (i.e. permits, licenses, contract documents, contractor safety approved sticker, and/or waivers). - .2 Job briefings must be held at every work site to review the contents of these guidelines and any unique conditions at the site relating to safety. - .3 Unless explicitly permitted by CN, no equipment or vehicle may enter upon the operated right-of-way. - .4 Unless explicitly permitted by CN, no work shall take place within 8 metres (approximately 25 feet), of the nearest rail except in the presence of a CN protecting foreman.
+The protecting foreman is concerned only with the safe movement of trains and will not be responsible for the safety of the Contractor, the Contractor's personnel, or the Contractor's equipment. - .5 Equipment operating within 8 metres (approximately 25 feet), of the nearest rail must come to a complete stop prior to the passage of engines, railcars, or track units and remain stopped until authorization has been received by the protecting foreman. - .6 No vehicles or heavy equipment are to be situated or moved into the immediate track area within 5 metres (approximately 15 feet), from the nearest rail when a train is passing unless specifically permitted. - .7 Upon the passage of a train, Contractor's personnel shall stand no closer than

+6 metres (approximately 20 feet), from any switch stand and, if possible, on the opposite side of the track.